Photographer’s Passport: Claudia Uribe

 Claudia: Travel for me is exciting and inspiring.
 It gives me a sense of freedom.
 I travel to disconnect, to explore, to learn about other cultures, languages, food, lifestyles and traditions.
 I travel to escape from daily life in the city and to connect with nature.

-Passport in Photos: How many countries have you visited?
+Passport in Photos: How many countries have you visited to-date?

 Claudia: 50